 If you are involved in a tax audit, you need an experienced tax attorney to assist with your audit defense.
-The Colorado Springs tax attorneys at The Business Law Group are trained and highly experienced in defending all types of IRS audits.
+The Colorado Springs tax attorneys at the Business Law Group are trained and highly experienced in defending all types of IRS audits.

 Types of Audits

-There are three types of audits, in increasing order of risk and complexity.
+There are three types of audits, in increasing order of risk and complexity:

-- Office Audit: This type of audit will generally take place, in person, at the local offices of the IRS, where an examiner will ask you questions and review documents.
-These audits typically focus on specific areas of your tax return, and can be very invasive, requiring significant document production.
+- Office Audit: This type of audit will generally take place, in person, at the local office of the IRS, where an examiner will ask you questions and review documents.
+These audits typically focus on specific areas of your tax return and can be very invasive, requiring significant document production.
 In defending an office audit, it is important not to unwittingly expand the scope of the audit into other areas of your tax return.

 - Field Audit: A field audit is conducted in the taxpayer’s home or place of business.
-These are generally the most invasive and serious type of audit, conducted by one of the IRS’s most experienced auditors.”
+These are generally the most invasive and serious type of audit, conducted by one of the IRS’s most experienced auditors.

 Tips for Defending and Responding to an Audit

-- Prepare Your Records Carefully: Assemble and prepare your records to substantiate your tax positions.
+- Prepare Your Records Carefully: Assemble and prepare your records to substantiate your tax position.
 BATES number your documents so that you can track and identify every document provided to the examiner throughout the audit.

 - Develop a Strategy: Before meeting with the examiner, develop a strategy for document production and responding to questions with an end goal of minimizing adjustments and avoiding penalties.